loh-tar/filu/readme.txt

 something else.

 The following infos apply to Ubuntu and Arch Linux.
 If you use a different OS you may need to do something deviating.
+The described way will install the Filu programs and the PostgreSQL server on the same local machine.
+For details about the PostgreSQL configuration see 3- Customizing.

 *Please* report in any case if you come in trouble while the installation or later by using Filu.
 Without feedback I can't fix it!